getsadzeg/list-class/README.md

 # About
-list-class is tiny data structure similar of ArrayList.
+``list-class`` is tiny data structure similar of ArrayDeque.
 It's a bit slower, but uses less memory than speed-optimized version.
 At the moment, class only works with integers.

-What can you do with list-class:
+What can you do with ``list-class``:
 - Get values of your list in O(n) time.
 - Add an element to the last in O(n) time.
 - Get an element from the last in O(n) time.